erlerobot/erle_gitbook_cplusplus/c++_basics/data_types.md

 instance, 0 is an integer, 3.142 is a ﬂoating-point (decimal) number, and "Hello, world!\n" is a string value (a sequence of characters).

- Data of different types take a diﬀerent amounts of memory to store.
+ Data of different types take a different amounts of memory to store.
 Here are the built-in datatypes we will use most often: